-We are hear a lot about localization, and recently I come through a question about how to change site language in WordPress, and that was the only reason which stopping this user to migrate from Joomla to WordPress.
-So let me cover answer here, changing Site Language in WordPress is pretty simple, and its inbuilt functionality of WordPress.
+We are hear a lot about localization, and recently I come through a question about how to change WordPress website language, and that was the only reason which stopping a user to migrate from Joomla to WordPress.
+So let me cover answer here, changing site language in WordPress is pretty simple, and its a inbuilt functionality of WordPress.

-Now All the WordPress Core strings will be changed to your new selected language.
-Like we take example for German language e.g. deutsch which locale code is de_DE, (you can find for all language here locale code here http://wpcentral.io/internationalization/.), So once Change to deutsch, your all WordPress core strings will be changed to deutsch or German language but there is definitely chance that your themes has its own custom strings and they don’t get changed, So now we will discuss how we can translate those strings.
-If your theme is translation ready ( all our themes are translation ready), you will be finding a lang or languages forlder in your theme, and in that your will be having one .po and .mo file which will be most of the time en.po and en.mo.
-Using these files we can translate your site in any language.
+Now all the WordPress core strings will be changed to newly selected language.
+Like we take example for German language e.g. deutsch, it’s locale code is de_DE, (you can find locale code of language here: http://wpcentral.io/internationalization/) So once website language is changed to deutsch, your all WordPress core strings will be changed to deutsch or German language.
+But there is definitely chance that your themes has its own custom strings and they don’t get changed.
+So now we will discuss how we can translate those strings.
+If your theme is translation ready, you will see a lang or languages forlder in your theme, and in that your will be having one .po and .mo file which will be most of the time en.po and en.mo.
+Using these files we can translate WordPress theme in any language.

-So to get done translation for theme, we will need PoEdit software; it’s Open Source software for translation and can be downloaded from here for free, https://poedit.net/.
+So to get done translation of theme, we will need PoEdit software; it’s open source software for translation and can be downloaded for free, https://poedit.net/

 Now to proceed with translation we need to know theme Text Domain.
-For most of our themes its ‘navthemes’.
-If you’re using any other theme, open your style.css of theme and it should be in comments, check image.
+For this open style.css of theme and it should be in comments, check image shown below: